pdefusco/Ranger_Atlas_SDX_withCML/README.md

 Before moving on, notice the Pandas dataframe shape is 1000 rows x 6 columns.
 This is the original data contained in the CSV file we loaded from Cloud Storage.

-Take not of a random value for the postcode column.
+Pick a value from the postcode attribute and take note of it.
 Copy this to your clipboard.
-For example, in the screenshot above the number 57087
+For example, in the screenshot above the number 57087.